MicrosoftDocs/ai-builder/ai-builder-docs/prediction-create-model.md

 ## Filter your data

 After you select data fields for training, you can filter to your data.
 Your entities will contain all records.
 However, you might want to concentrate on training and predicting on a subset of records.
-If you know that there are irrelevant data within the same entity you're using to train a model, you can use this step to filter it.
+If you know that there's irrelevant data within the same entity you're using to train a model, you can use this step to filter it.

-For example, if you apply a filter to look at only the U.S. region, the model will train on records where the outcome is known only for U.S. region.
-When this model is trained, it will only make a prediction for records where the outcome is not known for only the U.S. region.
+For example, if you apply a filter to look at only the US region, the model will train on records where the outcome is known only for the US region.
+When this model is trained, it will only make a prediction for records where the outcome is not known for only the US region.

 The filtering experience is the same as in the Power Apps view editor.
-Start by adding either:
+Start by adding:

 - A row, which contains a single filter condition.
 - A group, which allows you to nest your filter conditions.